Nhydrazine/pyGlassWare/README.md

 # pyGlassWare
-Framework for python/flask-socketio "GlassWare" apps that use browsers for graphical interface
+Framework for developing python applications that use HTML/CSS/javascript as a cross-platform graphical user interface - similar to Electron but without a 700MB overhead.

 # Folder Setup